 Stage Two of Recovery

 The second stage of recovery typically includes the rehabilitation phase.
-During this particular stage, the individual will engage in a variety of helpful therapies.
-The goal is to help them understand why their addiction originally developed and how to effectively manage it as well as any other potential psychological problems in the future as well.
+During this particular stage, the individual will engage in a variety of effective therapies.
+The goal is to help them understand why their addiction initially developed and how to manage it as well as any other potential psychological problems in the future as well.

-Many addiction facilities understand the importance of nutrition during the recovery process, and therefore offer various kinds of nutritional-based counseling in addition to conventional psychological therapies.
-The individual might receive in-depth counseling from knowledgeable nutritionists about different ways to implement a healthy diet.
-The patient will also learn how important it is for them to eat regular meals and stay well hydrated since these habits can greatly strengthen the body and help the person to overcome intense cravings for drugs.
+Many addiction facilities understand the importance of nutrition and addiction recovery, and therefore offer various kinds of nutritional-based counseling in addition to conventional psychological therapies.
+The individual might receive in-depth advice from knowledgeable nutritionists about different ways to implement a healthy diet.
+The patient will also learn how important it is for them to eat regular meals and stay well hydrated since these habits can significantly strengthen the body and help the person to overcome intense cravings for drugs.

 The Final Stage of Recovery

-The last and continuing stage of addiction recovery is to help a person return to a normal, healthy lifestyle using their new vital skills they learned during therapy in order to live a good, drug-free life.
-During this stage, the individual needs to practice the healthy nutritional habits they learned while attending therapy and should also work to maintain a healthy and disease-free body in order to stay on the road to recovery.
+The last (and continuing) stage of addiction recovery is to help a person return to a normal, healthy lifestyle using their new vital skills they learned during therapy (like nutrition and addiction recovery) to live a safe, drug-free life.
+During this stage, the individual needs to practice the healthy nutritional habits they learned while attending therapy and should also work to maintain a healthy and disease-free body to stay on the road to recovery.